Skip to content

 SCRIBE_GRAPHQL_ENABLED=true

-/graphqlQuery endpoint (POST) and GraphiQL UI (GET)
+/graphqlQuery endpoint (POST) and GraphiQL IDE (GET)

-/graphql.sdlDownload schema in SDL format (application/graphql)
+/graphql.sdlSchema in SDL format

-/graphql.jsonDownload schema as JSON introspection
+/graphql.jsonSchema as JSON introspection

 query {